A Noisy Approach to Intrinsically Mixed-State Topological Order: Introduction

-In this paper, we propose a general framework for characterizing the topological order in mixed-states that are obtained by subjecting arbitrary 2D topologically ordered pure states to local decoherence.
+In this paper, we propose a general framework for characterizing the topological order in mixed-states that are obtained by subjecting arbitrary 2D topologically ordered pure states to local decoherence (as described by finite-depth local quantum channels).
 For initial pure states with Abelian TO, locally correlated noise can induce imTO in the resulting mixed-state, which we show can be described by \emph{topological subsystem codes}~\cite{bombin2009,bombin2010,bombin2012,bombin2014}.
-As special cases, we recover previous mixed-state topological orders~\cite{bao2023mixed,wang2023mixed}, which support only classical memories~\footnote{Note that the TO in these decohered states remains \textit{quantum}, even though they only encode a classical memory.}.
-In general however, topological subsystem codes (TSSCs) describe zero correlation length phases supporting both classical and \textit{quantum} memories i.e., they can encode logical qubits.
+As special cases, we recover previous mixed-state topological orders~\cite{bao2023mixed,wang2023mixed}, which support only classical memories~\footnote{Note that the these states can retain nontrivial quantum entanglement, even though they only encode a classical memory.}.
+In general however, topological subsystem codes (TSSCs) describe states supporting both classical and \textit{quantum} memories i.e., they can encode logical qubits.
 We attribute this memory structure in the decohered state to certain anomalies in the 1-form symmetries of the TSSC; these in turn stem from the 1-form symmetries of the parent topological order and of the decoherence channel.
-These 1-form symmetries confer stability on the imTOs, which thus present genuine quantum phases of matter.